NotARoomba/SimpleFlightController/GUIDE.md

 ## Power Management

 We have two power sources: USB-C from your computer (5V) and a battery (about 7–8.4V for a 2-cell LiPo).
 You cannot just wire them together.
 They need circuitry to choose which one feeds the board and to set the right voltages.
-The microcontroller typically runs at 3.3V, so we must lower the voltage (from the battery or USB-C) before it touches the MCU.
+The microcontroller typically runs at 3.3V, so we must lower the voltage (from the battery or USB-C) before it reaches the MCU.

-To change the voltages, we need to use a regulator, and there are two common kinds of regulators you'll hear about:
+To change the voltages, we need to use a regulator.
+There are two common kinds of regulators you'll hear about:

 - `LDO`—Low Dropout regulator.
 It only turns higher voltage into a slightly lower one.
-Easy and quiet, but it wastes the extra as heat.
+Easy and quiet, but it wastes the excess as heat.
 - `Switching regulator`—A more efficient regulator.
 It can:
   - `buck` (turn higher voltage down),
   - `boost` (push lower voltage up), or